Naked City (band): History

-The EP Torture Garden (1989) featured "hardcore miniatures", intense brief compositions often lasting less than a minute.
+The album Torture Garden (1989) featured "hardcore miniatures", intense brief compositions often lasting less than a minute.
 Some of these tracks had also featured on the band's debut and others would resurface on the band's next full-length release, Grand Guignol (1992), which also included performances of works by Claude Debussy, Alexander Scriabin, Orlande de Lassus, Charles Ives, and Olivier Messiaen.

 The band's third album, Heretic (1992), featured more of these short improvisations produced for the soundtrack of an underground S/M film Jeux des Dames Cruelles.
-The band released a second EP, Leng Tch'e, in 1992 featuring a single composition which lasted just over half an hour.
+The band released Leng Tch'e, in 1992 featuring a single composition which lasted just over half an hour.
 Radio, released in 1993, was the first Naked City album composed solely by Zorn, and featured tracks crediting a wide range of musical influences.

 The final recording from the band, Absinthe (1993), featured a blend of ambient noise-styled compositions with tracks titled after the works of Paul Verlaine, Charles Baudelaire and other figures in the fin de siècle Decadent movement, and a dedication to Olivier Messiaen.

-Zorn discontinued Naked City when he felt "... the need to write music for other ensembles, in other contexts, with new ideas".
+Zorn discontinued Naked City when he felt "the need to write music for other ensembles, in other contexts, with new ideas".
 A brief 15th anniversary reunion occurred in 2003 for two shows in Amsterdam and Warsaw respectively.